 Afterwards it was decided to hold similar conferences of the American Yearly Meetings every five years (changed to triennial sessions after 1960).
 In 1897 it was decided that a uniform book of discipline and a closer union of the Yearly Meetings would be desirable.
 The resulting Constitution and Discipline was adopted by New England, Wilmington, Indiana, and Kansas in 1900, by California, New York, Western, and Baltimore in 1901, and by Oregon, North Carolina, and Iowa in 1902.
 The new organization was called the Five Years Meeting (officially changed to Friends United Meeting in 1966).
 Nebraska joined when it was organized in 1908.
 Canada Yearly Meeting was received into the organization in 1907 with the privilege of adapting the Discipline to its own needs.
-Later, Cuba, Mexico, Jamaica, and East Africa Yearly Meetings also affiliated with the Five Years Meeting.
-In 1983 the East Africa Yearly Meeting divided into three groups; since then, two others have emerged, as that area has the largest concentration of Quakerism in the world.
+Later, Cuba, Mexico, Jamaica, and East Africa Yearly Meeting divided into three groups; since then, two others have emerged, as that area has the largest concentration of Quakerism in the world.
 In 1986 California Yearly Meeting changed its name to Southwest, and then changed affiliation to Evangelical Friends International in 1995.

 The Friends General Conference, composed of the "Hicksite" branches of Philadelphia, New York, Baltimore, Ohio, and Indiana Yearly Meetings, together with Genesee and Illinois, was organized in 1900.
 What was Indiana Yearly Meeting is now two separate Yearly Meetings- Indiana Yearly Meeting and Ohio Valley Yearly Meeting.
 Six new Yearly Meetings later became affiliated with this group, Southeastern chose affiliation also with Friends United Meeting.
 In 1945 New England Yearly Meetings were united after the Gurneyite-Wilburite divisions of 1845.
 In 1955 various bodies in Canada joined to form Canadian Yearly Meeting.
 The two New York groups also united that year, as did the two Philadelphia bodies.
 Baltimore was not united until 1966.
-All of these except Philadelphia are affiliated with both the FGC and FUM.
-The five Yearly Meetings with dual membership in 2000 comprised 15.4% of the Friends in the United States and Canada.
+All of these except Philadelphia are affiliated with any 15.4% of the Friends in the United States and Canada.
 A new yearly meeting not affiliated with any larger Friends group; the Sierra-Cascades Yearly Meeting was formed of former Northwest Yearly Meeting churches in 2020.